luojinghui/oo-design/README.md

 ### Introduction

-  This project is based on HTML, CSS, JavaScript to achieve a simple version of the background interface.
-It implements a responsive interface and is compatible with mainstream browsers and mobile devices.
+This project is a sample version of the background interface,which is based on HTML,CSS and JAVASCRIPT.
+It implements devices larger than 700 pixels and is compatible with mainstream browsers.

-  Through the use of JavaScript MVC mode to achieve the operating logic of the interface, it has a rapid increase or removal of features.
-Low coupling.
+The project can achieve the operation logic of the interface through the use of JAVASCRIPT MVC mode and it can increase or remove some features rapidly.Low coupling.

 The following describes the use of the details:

 ### Installation
 ##### Installation dependent